dnltsk/space-time-mobility-vis/README.md

 ## Background

-This piece of software is the practical part of my Master's Thesis (2014)
+This piece of software is the practical part of my [Master's Thesis (2014)](MA_Daniel_Teske_2014.pdf)

 ## Roadmap

+- rethink pre-render approach: a true BFF would be a better fit
 - upgrade to D3v4
 - change VanillaJS code to RiotJS & ReactJS & Bootstrap & MochaJS
 - set up CI pipeline